Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 The next proposition, which is folklore in the rigidity literature, states that we can restrict our study of rigidity to the pinned setting.
 For completeness, we provide a proof in Appendix~\ref{sec:pin}.

 \begin{proposition} Fix a dimension $d$.
-Let $(G,\p)$ be a framework such that $\p$ is non-degenerate.
+Let $(G,\p)$ be a framework such that $\p$ is lead-spanning.
 Let $\q$ be a pinned configuration that is congruent to $\p$.
-Then $(G,\p)$ is rigid in $\RR^d$ if and only if $(G,\q)$ is pinned rigid in $\RR^d$. \end{proposition} Proposition \ref{prop: pinned rigid} implies (by appropriate relabeling) we can pin (using a similar procedure) \emph{any} subset of $\ell+1$ vertices in $(G,\p)$ that have maximal affine span without changing rigidity.
+Then $(G,\p)$ is rigid in $\RR^d$ if and only if $(G,\q)$ is pinned rigid in $\RR^d$. \end{proposition} Proposition \ref{prop: pinned rigid} implies (by appropriate relabeling) we can pin (using a similar procedure) \emph{any} lead spanning subset of $d+1$ vertices in $(G,\p)$ without changing rigidity.
 In this paper, we are interested in the question of whether a given framework $(G,\p)$ is rigid.
 We can relabel $\p$ (and $G$ in the same way) and then apply a congruence to obtain a pinned framework $(G',\q)$.
 The above proposition says that $(G,\p)$ is rigid if and only if $(G',\q)$ is pinned rigid, so rigidity and pinned rigidity are equivalent questions.

 Later on, we will define other notions such as \emph{$(j,k)$-flexes} and \emph{$(j,k)$-E-flexes} that are only defined for pinned frameworks.
-It will turn out that whether or not these exist is independent of the choice of which vertices were pinned, as long as they have have a full affine span.
-The following proposition (full definitions and proof are in Appendix~\ref{sec:pin}) tells us that the existence of a $(j,k)$ flex does not depend on the choice of which vertices were used in the pinning.
+In Appendix~\ref{sec:pin}, we show that whether or not these exist is independent of the choice of which vertices were pinned, as long as they are lead spanning.

-\begin{proposition} Fix a dimension $d$.
-Let $(G,\p)$ be a framework such that $\p$ is non-degenerate with an $\ell$-dimensional affine span.
-Let $\q$ be a pinned configuration that is congruent to $\p$.
-Then $(G,\q)$ has an $\ell$-pinned $(j,k)$ flex iff $(G,\p)$ has an unpinned $(j,k)$ flex. \end{proposition} As with Proposition \ref{prop: pinned rigid}, appropriate relabeling of the vertices shows that similarly pinning \emph{any} subset of $\ell+1$ vertices with a maximal affine span preserves the existence of a $(j,k)$-flex.
-Together these propositions imply that our main results, which use energies to prove pinned rigidity, also prove rigidity and that the rigidity orders we define using energies are the same under every choice of pinning.
-Hence: \emph{in the remainder of the paper, when studying the rigidity of a framework $(G,\p)$, where $\p$ has an $\ell$-dimensional affine span, we will assume that $\p$ is pinned, and all configurations, frameworks, trajectories, and flexes of different order are are $\ell$-pinned.}
+Together these propositions imply that our main results, which use energies to prove pinned rigidity, also prove (unpinned) rigidity.
+Additionally the rigidity orders we define are the same under any appropriate choice of vertices pinned.
+Hence: \emph{in the remainder of the paper, when studying the rigidity of a framework $(G,\p)$, we will assume that $\p$ is lead-spanning and pinned.
+All configurations, frameworks, trajectories, and flexes of different order that we consider are are pinned (though not necessarily lead-spanning).}